ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 :::info

-Allows for interaction with the ChainSafe Gaming SDK marketplace endpoints.
+Allows for interaction with the web3.unity SDK marketplace endpoints.

 :::

 ## Create Approval Transaction

 In order to interact with the marketplace an account must be given approval by the minting interface.
-This is easily achieved using the ChainSafe Gaming SDK's **EVM.CreateApproveTransaction** class method.
+This is easily achieved using the web3.unity SDK's **EVM.CreateApproveTransaction** class method.
 A sample code snippet is provided below and please refer to **CreateApproval.cs** and **CreateApproval** prefabs provided in the SDK.

 ```csharp
 using System;